sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

 Once you have configured Postman for testing your API requests, you can almost test your SaaS connector's connection to Airtable.
 To do so, you must implement your first command: [Test Connection](https://developer.sailpoint.com/docs/connectivity/saas-connectivity/commands/test-connection)

-To implement 'Test Connection', open 'my-client.ts' and follow these steps:
+To implement Test Connection, open 'my-client.ts' and follow these steps:

-Go to this `testConnection` asynchronous function (lines 54-56) at the end of the file.
+Go to this `testConnection` asynchronous function at the end of the file.

     ```typescript
         async testConnection(): Promise<any> {